Boxill’s article falls into two parts.

 All white people collectively owe reparations to the black community.

-As I understand Boxill, he thinks that this is a kind of redundancy: either one would do.
+As I understand him, Boxill thinks that this is a kind of redundancy: either one would do.
 This is because individual white people have ill-gotten gains from slavery simply through being white.

 It is not being claimed that the descendants of slaves must seek reparation frmo those among the white population who happen to be descendants of slave owners.
 This perhaps would be the case if slavery had produced for the slave owners merely specific hoards of gold, silver, or diamonds, which could be passed on in a very concrete way from father to son.
 As a matter of fact, slavery produced not merely specific hoards, but wealth which has been passed down mainly to descendants of the white community to the relative exclusion of the descendants of slaves.
 Thus, it is the white community as a whole that prevents the descendants of slaves from exercising their rights of ownership, and the white community as a whole that must bear the cost of reparation.
 (Boxill 1972, 120)